 Behavior and Temperament

-If you want an intelligent and docile chicken that is easy to care for then the Lavender Orpington makes a great choice.
+If you want an intelligent and docile chicken that is easy to care for then the Lavender Orpington breed is a great choice.
 These friendly chickens are curious about their environment and will enjoy spending time with you in the garden.

 Their gentle personality and relaxed nature also make them outstanding pets for children.

-If you want an idea of what it is like to raise lavender orpington chicks, this video is for you.
+If you want an idea of what it is like raising Lavender Orpingtons, this video is for you.

-Even the Lavender Orpington roosters are described as friendly birds because they are considered less aggressive compared to other breeds.
+Even the Lavender Orpington roosters are described as friendly birds because they are considered less aggressive compared to other breeds or rooster breeds.

 When you keep Lavender Orpingtons be mindful of more aggressive breeds that tend to bully them in the coop.
 Orpingtons are generally in the middle of the pecking order but can be intimidated by more assertive breeds in the backyard flock.